 In Stranger Visions artist Heather Dewey-Hagborg creates portrait sculptures from analyses of genetic material collected in public places.
 Working with the traces strangers unwittingly leave behind, Dewey-Hagborg calls attention to the impulse toward genetic determinism and the potential for a culture of biological surveillance.
-Designed as a critical project based on emerging science, the forecast of Stranger Visions has proved prescient.
+Designed as an exploratory project based on emerging science, the forecast of Stranger Visions has proved prescient.
 For an example of forensic phenotyping at work in forensics check out the company Identitas and read about their collaboration with the Toronto police.
 Also see Mark Shriver's research at Penn State on predicting faces from DNA.

-Stranger Visions, winner of a special mention at VIDA 15.0, has been exhibited locally and internationally at events and venues including: The New York Public Library, Ars Electronica, Eyebeam, Science Gallery Dublin, the 92Y Tribeca, Clocktower Gallery, Washington Project for the Arts, University of Technology Gallery in Sydney, among many others.
+Stranger Visions, winner of a special mention at VIDA 15.0, has been exhibited locally and internationally at events and venues including: Saint Gaudens national historic site The New York Public Library, Ars Electronica, Eyebeam, Science Gallery Dublin, the 92Y Tribeca, Clocktower Gallery, Washington Project for the Arts, University of Technology Gallery in Sydney, among many others.

 Cover of Government Technology.
-Features on: Arts Asia Pacific, TED, BBC, Reuters, the German cultural show Aspekte on the channel ZDF, the New Yorker, the Guardian, CNN Sunday Morning, CNN International, and CNN Technovations, NPR, Smithsonian, New York Times Magazine, Wired UK, Fuji TV in Japan, CNN, Wall Street Journal, Times of London and UK Daily Mail, Il Sole 24 Ore, Dan Rather Reports (video) (starts at 39:38), Studio 360 (radio and video), Art Ukraine, CBS News Radio, Le Monde, Haaretz, New York Post (video), The Boston Globe, The Creators Project, Designboom, The Verge, Fast Company, Motherboard and "face of the day" on the Daily Beast.
+Features on: Arts Asia Pacific, New Scientist, TED, BBC, Reuters, the German cultural show Aspekte on the channel ZDF, the New Yorker, the Guardian, CNN Sunday Morning, CNN International, and CNN Technovations, NPR, Smithsonian, New York Times Magazine, Wired UK, Fuji TV in Japan, CNN, Wall Street Journal, Times of London and UK Daily Mail, Il Sole 24 Ore, Dan Rather Reports (video) (starts at 39:38), Studio 360 (radio and video), Art Ukraine, CBS News Radio, Le Monde, Haaretz, New York Post (video), The Boston Globe, The Creators Project, Designboom, The Verge, Fast Company, Motherboard and "face of the day" on the Daily Beast.
 Write-up in Science Magazine, Capital New York and Artlog

 The code underpinning Stranger Visions is a work in progress.
 I have started a public version on github.back